root-foundation/root/README.md

 Otherwise, opportunity will be concentrated in a few hands, dividing us and accelerating collapse.

+### II) RootNet

 We need RootNet.

 **RootNet democratizes opportunity** by creating a market for *potential*.

-This allows people to raise venture capital (instead of debt) to finance education, housing, and more broadly life itself, *well before they are ready to create value*.
+This enables people to raise venture capital (VC), *rather than debt*, to finance education, housing, and more broadly life, *well before they are ready to create value*.

+Unlike debt, VC aligns people by sharing both upside and downside.
+By valuing _future_ potential over current ability, it channels resources toward those with promise, eventually favoring talent over privilege.

 **RootNet also raises our baseline** by structurally tying individual success and collective prosperity: each of us holds a *stake* in the collective that holds a *stake* in each of us.

 On RootNet, when one wins, all win.

 Only through such *structural* unity based on incentives can humanity thrive in the age of AI.

+### III) The Token

 RootNet is based on a single primitive — *the token* — an instrument that represents potential to create value, with transactable shares.